reemagit/GraphKernel/README.md

 - numpy
 - scipy
-- networkx (optional but recommended, otherwise graphs can be passed as numpy adjacency matrices)
+- networkx (optional but recommended, otherwise graphs can be passed as numpy adjacency matrices.
+Some functionalities may not work)
 - tqdm (optional but recommended, in order to have nice progress bars in longer operations)
 - h5py (optional, for saving and loading kernels)